-57 Information was only requested from equity marketplace operators with at least an aggregate market share of one percent across the operator's trading venues, representing all trading venues other than those operated by Instinet Canada Cross Ltd. and Liquidnet Canada.
+59 Information was only requested from equity marketplace operators with at least an aggregate market share of one percent across the operator's trading venues, representing all trading venues other than those operated by Instinet Canada Cross Ltd. and Liquidnet Canada.

-58 USD revenue was normalized into CAD for each of 2014 and 2019 using the effective FX rate for 2006.
+60 USD revenue was normalized into CAD for each of 2014 and 2019 using the effective FX rate for 2006.
 That is because changes in FX rates can have a significant impact on market data revenue, where marketplaces may charge/bill subscribers in either CAD or USD.
-For example, there was a significant change in FX rates between 2014 and 2019 that would have resulted in a CAGR of 3.4 percent over the latter 5-year period versus the 2.5 percent reflected above.
+For example, there was a significant change in FX rates between 2014 and 2019 that would have resulted in a compound annual growth rate (CAGR) of 3.4 percent over the latter 5 years versus the 2.5 percent reflected above.
 We note there was no impact on trading and access revenue as all trading fees and almost all access fees were billed in CAD.